 The e-mail address of the sender of a message can be easily usurped.
 This is how false messages and viruses spread.
 They seem to come from a “trusted” address since it was taken from a directory or from your own address book.
 If the content of the message requires that the sender’s identity be known with certainty, the sender must sign the message electronically.

 A personal certificate is based on a public key and a private key.
 The certificates are issued by the Certification Authority, which we trust.
-At EPFL, certificates issued by the EPFL Certification Authority are automatically stored in LDAP and are therefore accessible by certain applications (Thunderbird for example).
 The private key is stored on your personal computer, you will need it to electronically sign emails and read emails that have been encrypted using your public key.

 Attention: never ask for a certificate from a public computer